loreanvictor/tmplr/README.md

 > default?:
 >   <expression>
 >```
-Will resolve the value by asking the user.
+Asks the user for a value.
 If a default value is provided, then that will be suggested to the user as well.
 ```yml
 steps: